mxhectorvega/fix/README.md

 # fix
 Fix libxft-bgra on ArchLinux

-Solution to the libxft-bgra problem in AUR since at the moment 06/05/2020 does not work due to lack of maintenance.
+For users who use DWM I found a solution for the libxft-bgra problem in AUR since at the moment 05/06/2020 is not working due to lack of maintenance.

-$ cd fix
 $ sudo pacman -U libxft-bgra-2.3.3.r7.7808631e-1-x86_64.pkg.tar.zst

 Credits @Bourne_Again